Hidden Slide Menu on Left

 The first members to leave were 31 year old John Hursthouse, wife Helen, and their three children, brother Charles and cousin Thomas Newsham came to New Zealand on the ship Thomas Sparks in 1843.

-Charles sen. with his daughter Mary eventually came to New Zealand aboard the 'Pekin' in 1850 and he passed away at New Plymouth on 22nd Jun 1854 at Okoaro, the home of daughter Hannah who was married to John Stephenson Smith.
+He passed away at New Plymouth on 22nd Jun 1854 at Okoaro, the home of daughter Hannah Smith.